July 2, 2025

 Better Futures Institute

-This white paper presents key insights from the Brownsville Panel discussion with Trey Mendez, Mayor of Brownsville, and Ron Garza, former Executive Director of the Rio Grande Valley Partnership.
-The session explored challenges and opportunities in civic engagement and economic development for Brownsville and the Rio Grande Valley (RGV).
-The key themes identified include the need for regional collaboration, the balance between new development and re-development, and the value of data-driven policy in guiding public decisions.
+The Civic Tech Scholars, a program by the Better Futures Institute, hosted a panel discussion featuring Trey Mendez, the former mayor of Brownsville, and Ron Garza, former Executive Director of the Rio Grande Valley Partnership.
+To address the challenges and opportunities surrounding civic engagement and economic development in Brownsville, Texas, and the Rio Grande Valley (RGV).
+The discussion was framed around critical themes such as regional collaboration, new vs. redevelopment, and data-driven policymaking.

 Key Recommendations: